AngusMilne17/NVIDIA-Now-Research-Project/Final_Project_Update.md

 # My Thoughts on the Report

 I am very happy with the report.
 Researching all the different aspects of the platform was interesting and I found that I had too much detail to compress into the page limit in the final report.
-However, this could be due to my scope being a little too broad which perhaps resulted in some confusion regarding how each component functions.
+However, this could be due to my scope being a little too broad which perhaps has resulted in some confusion regarding how each component actually functions.
 Regardless, I am certain that all the segments of the report are important and lend a great deal to the success of the platform.

 I  was concerned about the level of personal experience that I incorporated into the report as I only had access to the free tier, but I supplemented this with second hand accounts of others using the ultimate and the priority tiers and used their feedback instead.